flock-org/flock-artifact/README.md

 ### Latency

-Rerun Wireguard setup on Azure VM, and setup latency would be printed
+Rerun Wireguard setup on Azure VM, and setup latency would be printed:

 ```
 ~/scripts/wireguard.sh azure